zyedidia/Literate/README.md

 [Website] (http://zbyedidia.webfactional.com/literate).

 Literate (lit for short) is a computer programming system to create literate programs.
-It works with any programming language, generates HTML pages as output ([which can be converted to PDF](http://http://wkhtmltopdf.org/)), and generates readable code.
+It works with any programming language, generates HTML pages as output (which can be converted to PDF by using your browser's 'print to pdf'), and generates readable code.
 The code that is generated is indented properly and is commented using the names of codeblocks that you choose.

 The goal of this project is to create a modern literate programming system which keeps most, if not all of the features of Knuth and Levy's CWEB system, but simplifies the system and adds even more features.